NiLuJe/kfmon/README.md

 -   Speaking of the log, as mentioned earlier, it is located by default in */usr/local/kfmon/kfmon.log*, but tapping the KFMon icon, besides printing the tail end of it on screen, will also dump a full copy of it in */mnt/onboard/***.adds/kfmon/log/kfmon_dump.log**, making it easily accessible even if you don't have shell access to your device.

 -   Right now, KFMon supports a maximum of [16](https://github.com/NiLuJe/kfmon/blob/2e46feb4c27e9393771d7deefa9a790ba875a424/kfmon.h#L148) file watches.
 Ping me if that's not enough for you ;).

+-   If, for some reason, you need to prevent KFMon from spawning *anything* for a while, just drop a blank *BLOCK* file in the *config* folder, i.e., *touch /mnt/onboard/.adds/kfmon/config/BLOCK*.
+Simply remove it when you want KFMon to do its thing again ;).

 <!-- kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-spaces none; -->